glouppe/info8006-introduction-to-ai/lecture4.md

 ???

-<span class="Q">[Q]</span> What is the best move?
+- This tree corresponds to a game with two dices
+- What is the best move?
 The best move cannot be determined anymore, because it depends on chance.

 ---